 Coaches believe that their clients are naturally resourceful, creative, and whole.
 Executive coaching is about asking the right questions and using innovative techniques to evoke in their clients the realization of their full potential.
 A coach is someone in your corner you can test out ideas with, speak with candidly about your fears, and who will push you and hold you accountable.

 I’ve benefited throughout my career from the coaching of others.
 Sometimes it was helpful to just bounce a problem off someone who’d been there, or even just someone who didn’t work at the same company.
 They helped me resolve conflict, create great cultures, make tough decisions, chart the direction of my career, and deliver world-class products.
-My twenty-plus-year career as a product manager and product leader has sharpened my skills as a coach.
+My twenty-plus-year career in product management and product leadership has sharpened my skills as a coach.
 I’m passionate about the craft of product management and am dedicated to providing that same help to others.
 I hope we get the opportunity to work together.

 Hi, my name is Ken Norton.
 I’m a product management coach, speaker, and writer.

 I joined Google with the acquisition of JotSpot, where I was vice president of products.
 Before JotSpot, I led product management at Yahoo.
 Back in the day when I was a software engineer, I was one of the earliest employees of CNET and the founding CTO of Snap (which became NBC Internet).

 I started writing about product management in 2005 because I couldn’t find anything on the web about what it meant to be a product manager in an empowered, customer-first tech company.
 My classic essay How To Hire a Product Manager has since become the playbook for a generation of product managers.
 Hundreds of people have contacted me over the years to say that my writing inspired them to become a PM, convinced them they were capable, or motivated them to keep pushing when times got tough.
 I am also the reason donuts and product management have become synonymous.